 College Choice Score: 37.56

 The American Intercontinental University (AIU) offers the MBA degree online or at its campuses in Atlanta, Georgia, and Houston, Texas.
 AIU Houston is in the Westchase District, which is the city’s business community.
-The school has modern classrooms and labs, team rooms, a learning resource center and campus-wide Wi-Fi.
+The school has modern classrooms and labs, team rooms, a learning resource center and campus-wide Wi-Fi access.

 Your Master of Business Administration degree will help you to innovate, to solve problems and to be an effective communicator in the business sector.
 These are just a few of the skills that you will acquire at AIU Houston.
 The Accreditation Council for Business Schools and Programs (ACBSP) accredits AIU’s MBA degree program.
 The ACBSP accreditation ensures that you get a quality MBA degree that meets rigorous standards.